shoully/WinFi/README.md

 #### Contributing

-Pull requests and issues are welcome.
+Pull requests or issues are welcome, or maybe know some C++ ? :)